mleku/gio/cmd/primary/README.md

 This demo showcases the primary clipboard functionality implemented in gio, which provides:

-- **Automatic selection copy**: When you select text in the editor, it's automatically copied to the primary clipboard (X11 PRIMARY selection)
+- **Automatic selection copy**: When you select text in the editor or selectable widget, it's automatically copied to the primary clipboard (X11 PRIMARY selection)
 - **Middle-click paste**: Middle mouse button click pastes content from the primary clipboard
 - **Regular clipboard support**: Ctrl+C/V still work for regular clipboard operations